natancabral/array-to-html/README.md

 # Array to Html
-Convert an array of objects to a simple markdown table.
+Convert an array of objects to a simple html table, list or DOMElement.

 # Install
 ```bash